Schools complain student climate strikes affecting their ability to teach kids apathy - The Beaverton

 After seeing the enthusiastic turnout for the climate strikes so far, educators around the country are concerned that continued participation in the strikes will give children an unrealistic idea of their own power, or worse, result in actual change.

-“An entire generation of children persistently advocating for their rights and the rights of others is bad enough, but if they get their way on climate change, we’ll never hear the end of it,” said high principal Andrew Lineham.
+“An entire generation of children persistently advocating for their rights and the rights of others is bad enough, but if they get their way on climate change, we’ll never hear the end of ,” said high principal Andrew Lineham.
 “What’s next, them demanding we lower the voting age because they expect to be treated like citizens with futures?!
 It’s madness!”

 “And just imagine if they find out how much more the government spends on seniors than on them.
 They’ll riot!
 And the pandemonium will never stop, because they’ve got that boundless kid energy.”